C2SM/clim-sanity-checker/reference_database.md

 or
 * manually run add_exp_to_ref.py with the correct command-line arguments

-The clim-sanity-checker prints out the correct command-line arguments in case on types *no*.
+The clim-sanity-checker prints out the correct command-line arguments in case on types *no*:

+`If you want to add the experiment daint_REF_10y to the reference pool later on, type the following line when you are ready:`

+`python add_exp_to_ref.py --exp daint_REF_10y --tests emi --p_stages stages --p_ref_csv_files ref/echam-hammoz`

 You are then asked to enter some details about the experiment: